ghinknet/richka/README.md

 #### Richka (From Ukrainian: Рiчка) means river, stands for the download speed of Richka Engine

+#### This project is only active on GitHub (https://github.com/ghinknet/richka), repositories on any other platform are mirror
+#### We will not process PRs or Issues outside of GitHub

 ## Usage

 `import richka` and run script in your code, for example: